 M. For safety considerations, and to insure a timely competition, no archer will go behind a target to look for a lost arrow or for any other reason except to retrieve an arrow that is visible to the group.
 Shooters are expected to carry enough arrows to complete the round.
 A shooter will receive a warning from the group for the first offense.
 The penalty for the second offense is a deduction of five points, and each subsequent offense will receive a score of zero.

-N. A group may not approach the next shooting stake until the group occupying that stake has fully cleared the area.
-Anyone advancing to the next stake and interfering with the movement of the other group will receive a score of zero for that target.
+N. A group or individual may not approach the next shooting stake until the group occupying that stake has fully cleared the area.
+Anyone advancing to the competitor’s area of any other stake and/or interfering with another group will receive a score of zero for that target.
 Anyone found examining or touching the equipment of another shooter without permission shall be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct.”

 O. Only one arrow, per shooter, per target will be shot from the stake.
 Anyone shooting the wrong target, or from the wrong stake, will receive a “0” for the target which should have been shot regardless of the actual stake that the shot was made from.
 A dropped arrow that falls while being nocked onto the string in preparation for a shot may be picked up and shot with no penalty.
-If in the process of letting down the arrow drops off the bow it may be picked up and shot with no penalty.
-However, the shooter is responsible for maintaining control of the arrow at all times and the arrow must not be intentionally released, or in any way propelled by the string, or it will be scored as a zero.
+If in the process of letting down an arrow that drops off the bow, or is jarred off by hand contact with bow, may be picked up and shot with no penalty.
+The shooter is responsible for maintaining control of the arrow at all times and the arrow must not be released or otherwise propelled by the string or it will be scored as a zero.
 In addition, releasing an arrow by pointing the bow at the ground in front of the shooter is dangerous and if an arrow is intentionally released at the ground, the shooter shall not only receive a score of zero for that Pro/Am competition, they will be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct” and will be referred to the Competition Committee for possible further disciplinary action.

 P. Shooters are permitted to receive assistance from only one shooter in their group.
 Assistance will be limited to holding a cap, or a single standard or golf-style umbrella.